AbhishekRS4/HTSM_Oil_Spill_Segmentation/README.md

 ```

 ## Huggingface deployment
-* A streamlit application has been deployed to [Huggingface](https://huggingface.co/spaces/abhishekrs4/Oil_Spill_Segmentation)
+* A streamlit application, with the best performing model, has been deployed to [Huggingface](https://huggingface.co/spaces/abhishekrs4/Oil_Spill_Segmentation)

 ## Qualitative results - sample test set predictions